antonvh/PUPRemote/docs/index.rst

 It has a PUPRemote library that acts more like RPC (Remote Procedure Calling).
 The library is compatible with Pybricks, SPIKE2, and Robot Inventor.

+`pupremote.py` works on all platforms, also on Pybricks.
+However, for Pybricks, there is also a smaller file, called `pupremote_hub.py` that only contains the `PUPRemoteHub` class.
+So on Pybricks, we suggest using `from pupremote_hub import PUPRemoteHub`

 Example
 -------
 Run this on OpenMV